CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/migration-guide/index.rst

 Migration Guide
 ===============

-This sections serves as a "cheat sheet" of commonly-used functions in Phoenix 5 and their equivalents in Phoenix Pro.
+This section serves as a "cheat sheet" of commonly-used functions in Phoenix 5 and their equivalents in Phoenix Pro.

 - :doc:`configuration-guide`
    - Configuring device configs in robot code